alex-ross/alex-ross.github.io/_posts/2014-09-28-fix-unable-to-start-the-phusion-passenger-watchdog.md

 <dt>I don't use CentOS but i have the same error, will this work for me?</dt>
 <dd>
-This guide is written based on my experiense with CentOS, Apache, Passenger and a Ruby on Rails application i tried to deploy.
+This guide is written based on my experiences with CentOS, Apache, Passenger and a Ruby on Rails application i tried to deploy.
 Some parts in this may still be useful for you.
 But you will need to google a bit if your files don't look the same or if they are not on the same location.